-The bill seeks to enhance the risk assessment process used by the Department of Children, Youth, and Families (DCYF) in child abuse and neglect investigations.
-It mandates a study to improve the assessment tool, focusing on family risks, strengths, and needs, particularly in cases involving substance use disorders and synthetic opioids like fentanyl.
+The bill seeks to improve the risk assessment process used by the Department of Children, Youth, and Families (DCYF) in child abuse and neglect investigations.
+It mandates a study to enhance the assessment tool, focusing on family risks, strengths, and needs, particularly in cases involving substance use disorders and synthetic opioids like fentanyl.
 The study will also address culturally appropriate service needs and incorporate evidence-based practices to reduce cultural bias.
-The department is required to report its findings by November 1, 2025, with the section set to expire on July 1, 2026.
-Additionally, the bill amends RCW 26.44.030 to clarify reporting requirements for professionals and individuals who suspect child abuse or neglect, specifying definitions and responsibilities while ensuring that privileged communications are not subject to reporting.
+By November 1, 2025, DCYF must report its findings to the legislature, with the section set to expire on July 1, 2026.
+Additionally, the bill amends RCW 26.44.030 to clarify reporting requirements for professionals and individuals who suspect child abuse or neglect, ensuring timely responses and establishing investigation timelines.

 Statutes affected: